tizianoflati/reditools2.0/README.md

 This repo includes test data and a test script for checking that dependencies have been installed properly and the basic REDItools command works.

-The software comes with two modalities:
+The software comes with two modalities.

+####  4.1 Serial version

-- **Serial version**: in this modality you benefit only from the optimization introduced after the first version.
+In this modality you benefit only from the optimization introduced after the first version.
 While being significantly faster (with about a 8x factor), you do not exploit the computational power of having multiple cores.
 On the other hand the setup and launch of REDItools is much easier.
 This might be the first modality you might want to give a try when using REDItools2.0 for the first time.

 The serial version of REDItools2.0 can be tested by issuing the following command: